SpacingBat3/WebCord/docs/Readme.md

 WebCord takes a differend approach from most clients, as it isn't just a mod of the official client nor does it use the Discord API to be functional – it is currently based on the web version of the Discord, trying to protect the users from being detected as third-party client.
-It also does a bit more to hide all changes it mades:
+It also does a bit more to hide all the changes it makes:

   - Chrome/Chromium user-agent spoofing (Discord treats WebCord as the regular browser),

-  - spoofing some functions modifications as native (so Discord will treat the same way as it wouldn't be touched by WebCord),
+  - Spoofing some functions modifications as native (so Discord will treat the same way as it wouldn't be touched by WebCord),

-  - hiding the content over removing it (so it can't be simply detected by watching the changes to the HTML code; Discord would need to also watch for the changes within the each of the elements style to detect client designed like that).
+  - Hiding the content over removing it (so it can't be simply detected by watching the changes to the HTML code; Discord would need to also watch for the changes within the each of the elements style to detect client designed like that).